My-Finance-Report/yearly_report/README.md

 # User feedback

+- update the demo data to be more anon
 - delete button in the table doesnt work
 - manually add transactions
 - budget and budget progress